 What is an offset?
-You’ve probably heard this term in programming or computer architecture.
-Offsets are vital for efficient CPU operation, helping with memory access, branching, and smooth program execution.
-Without them, systems would be slower and less flexible.
-In this article, I’ll explain what is an offset, how it fits into the instruction cycle, and why it’s key for fetching, decoding, and executing instructions with real-world examples to make it clear.
+It is a value that helps a CPU find data, jump to code, or calculate memory positions.
+Offsets support memory access, branching, and smooth program execution.
+In this article, I explain what is an offset, how it fits into the instruction cycle, and why it matters for fetching, decoding, and executing instructions.

 The Role of Offsets in Machine Code